-So much of business comes down to communication, and while you might be adept at communicating with others during the normal working day, how are your presentation skills?
+So much of business comes down to communication, and while you might be adept at communicating with others during the normal working day, how are your presentation skills/public speaking skills?
 When it comes to developing executive presence, having well-honed public speaking skills certainly shows you to be a great communicator.

 If you are asked to speak at a seminar or conference, or if you are called upon to address your entire workforce, do you have the public speaking ability to do yourself or your company justice?